kellerk563/mini-projects/README.md

 # mini-projects
 Where a bunch of mini projects of mine live.
-I've spent enough time on these things that I wasnted to store them somewhere.
+I've spent enough time on these things that I wanted to store them somewhere. :)